The Singing, Springing Lark: Synopsis

 There is a man with three daughters.
 One day, he must leave on a journey and asks each of his daughters what they would like him to bring back.
-The oldest wants diamonds, the second pearls, and the youngest a singing, springing lark.
+The oldest wants diamonds, the second pearls, and the youngest a singing, springing lark (or a rose in some versions).
 The man is able to find diamonds and pearls, but he fails to find a lark.
 On his journey home, the man sees a lark in a tall tree, and orders his servant to catch it.
-Suddenly a lion springs out and threatens to kill them both for trying to steal the lark.
+Suddenly, a lion springs out and threatens to kill them both for trying to steal the lark.
 In exchange for their lives and the lark, the lion demands that the man bring him the first thing to meet him on his return home.
 The man fears it will be his youngest daughter who greets him, but his servant persuades him to accept the bargain.

 Just as the man has feared, his youngest daughter is the first to greet him.
 When told of his promise, the daughter consoles her father and sets out the next morning to meet the lion.
 At the lion's castle, she is greeted by lions that, at night, turn human and she marries the lion whose lark her father had tried to take and lives with him, sleeping by day.

-One night the lion tells her that her oldest sister is marrying and offers to send her with his lions.
+One night, the lion tells her that her oldest sister is marrying and offers to send her with his lions.
 She goes, and her family is glad to see her.
-After her return, the lion tells her that her second sister is marrying, and she says he must go with her and their child.
+After her return, the lion tells her that her second sister is marrying, and she says that he must go with her and their child.
 The lion tells her that if any candlelight falls on him, he will be transformed into a dove for seven years.
 The youngest daughter has a chamber built to protect him, but the door is made of green wood, and it warps, making a crack.
 When her sister's wedding procession goes by, candlelight falls on him, and he turns into a dove.

 The dove tells his wife that for every seven steps she takes, he will drop a feather and a drop of blood, and perhaps she can track him by that, and flies off.